PierreSenellart/provsql/doc/source/user/studio.rst

 Per-query toggles
 ~~~~~~~~~~~~~~~~~

-A three-way :guilabel:`Provenance scheme` switch next to the
+A four-way :guilabel:`Provenance scheme` switch next to the
 query box selects which provenance behaviour the connection runs
 under for the next batch :